xonq/tutorials/repeatmodeler.md

 <br />

 ## OUTPUT
-Keep it clean - would you bring a date into your dirty room?
-If you know `cd`, `mv`, `ls` and `rm` then you know everything you need to move files around and create a clean directory structure with informative directory names and file paths.
+Keep it clean - if you know `cd`, `mv`, `ls` and `rm` then you know everything you need to move files around and create a clean directory structure with informative directory names and file paths.
 You will not need most of the files - instead, the `<NAME>-families.fa` is the *de novo* repeat library you reference when [masking](https://gitlab.com/xonq/tutorials/-/blob/master/funannotate.md#2-soft-mask-assembly) your assembly for gene prediction.
 Let's move that file into your organism(s)' folder(s) that we created when starting assembly.

 ```
 mkdir <ORGANISM>/repeatmodeler